Types of PAP Machines

 You can read The Ultimate Guide to Buying a CPAP Machine for all the pro tips.

 A travel machine is a portable PAP machine that is smaller, lighter, and conducive to mobility.
-There are many travel CPAP, APAP, and BiPAP machines available.
-When traveling, transporting your PAP machine, mask, tubing, and power cords can be a factor to continuing your therapy.
-Check out our Ultimate Guide to Traveling with Your CPAP for all the pro travel tips.
+There are many travel CPAP, APAP, and BiPAP machines available; but which one is right for you?
+Check out our Machine Finder Quiz to find your perfect match.

 About the Author

 Dr Carnevale is a board Certified Physician with 19 years’ experience in patient care, combined with advancing administrative and executive work as a Medical Director, Chief Medical Officer, and Vice-President.
 Expertise in actualizing initiatives and best practices with proven leadership to drive change and the advancement of Value Based Practices, quality improvement and innovation.